-As advisors to medical professionals, we encourage our clients to look beyond the scope of basic savings when planning for their financial success.
-The three essential considerations when determining suitable investment options are: understanding your goals, having a time horizon and recognizing your tolerance for risk.
-While it’s important to first establish an emergency fund and make maximum contributions to your retirement plan, the next crucial step is to have your money work for you – and this is where investing comes in.
+While it’s important to establish an emergency fund and make maximum contributions to your retirement plan, the next crucial step is to make your money work for you—and this is where investing comes in.

-As we talk about savings and investment strategies today, we will be highlighting examples taken from a case study, from the framework of a real physician, involving two of our friends: Dr. Sarah and Caleb Smith.
+As we discuss savings and investment strategies today, we will highlight examples taken from a case study from the framework of a real physician involving two of our friends: Dr. Sarah and Caleb Smith.

-One of the first steps in successful investing is defining why it’s important to you – what are your goals?
-The theory behind goal-based investing is that by setting goals you’ll be more likely to save for (and attain) those goals.
-Whether it be saving for a new car or thinking further out towards retirement, it’s important to highlight what this money will be used for and when it will be used.
+One of the first steps in successful investing is defining why it’s important to you—what are your goals?
+The theory behind goal-based investing is that by setting goals, you’ll be more likely to save for (and attain) those goals.
+Whether you're saving for a new car or thinking further out towards retirement, it’s important to highlight what this money will be used for and when it will be used.

 Once you have determined your goals, you can start planning.
 During the planning process, you will want to uncover both the total cost of the investment and your initial funding amount, as well as how much you’ll be able to contribute over time.
 Knowing these key factors ahead of time can increase the likelihood of achieving your goals.

 When choosing your investments, it is important to evaluate your sensitivity to risk.
-A simple way to do this is by asking yourself what you would do in the situation of a market correction.
-If your answer is to take your money and run, then chances are you are more risk-averse and you may want to consider more conservative options.
-As the saying goes, higher risk is associated with the possibility for higher returns – but of course, this can also mean the potential for greater loss.
+A simple way to do this is to ask yourself what you would do in the situation of a market correction.
+If your answer is to take your money and run, then chances are you are more risk-averse, and you may want to consider more conservative options.
+As the saying goes, higher risk is associated with the possibility of higher returns—but of course, this can also mean the potential for greater loss.

 Outlining your goals and a time frame will better help you determine a comfortable level of risk.
 If your goal is more short-term, you may not be willing to take on the same amount of risk as someone who has a longer time horizon.
 It’s important to understand that aggressive and conservative investment vehicles serve two different purposes: respectively, to seek higher returns and to preserve capital.